Nevada city rejects eminent domain plan for mortgages

-SAN FRANCISCO (Reuters) - The city council in North Las Vegas, Nevada, on Wednesday rejected a plan to use eminent domain if necessary to help refinance “underwater” mortgages, an idea the mortgage industry opposes at a time when property markets are recovering.
+SAN FRANCISCO, Sept 4 (Reuters) - The city council in North Las Vegas, Nevada, on Wednesday rejected a plan to use eminent domain if necessary to help refinance “underwater” mortgages, an idea the mortgage industry opposes at a time when property markets are recovering.

 The council voted 5-0 against the plan proposed by Mortgage Resolution Partners (MRP) for a partnership with North Las Vegas to buy the mortgages or seize them through eminent domain, a move critics said would unsettle the market for private-label mortgage-backed securities and push mortgage interest rates up.